sneharth/Data-Science/README.md

 <u>Updates as of 13th January, 2022:</u>

 Have finished the bank telemarketing project.
+I will be starting off with credit card fraud detection from tomorrow.